-Leadership Resumes: Experience v.
+Leadership Resumes and Interviews: Experience v.
 Outcomes

 I’ve had a 20-year career in executive search.
 During my time placing operational leaders – from management to C-suite – I’ve learned more effective ways to help our candidates capture and elicit the interest of our clients.